Screen Time, Sleep and Healthy Digital Habits

 Most teenagers need around 8 to 10 hours of sleep.

-Screens interfere with sleep in three main ways.
+Screens interfere with sleep in several ways.

 Blue Light